Lisa Kindred

 Lisa Kindred (1940 – November 11, 2019) was an American folk and blues singer.

 Kindred, born in 1940 in Buffalo, New York, was a figure in the Greenwich Village and Cambridge, Massachusetts folk scenes of the 1960s.
 She played with Bob Dylan, Dave Van Ronk and other legendary folk singers, and was mentored by guitarist and songwriter Fred Neil.
 She performed at the Cafe Wha?, Club 47, The Bitter End and other venues.
 In that extraordinary musical era in the Village, she was influenced as well by visiting blues greats such as Mississippi John Hurt and Skip James and legendary jazz pianist/composers McCoy Tyner and Thelonious Monk.

 Kindred's debut album, I Like It This Way, was released on Vanguard Records in 1965.
-Her second album was to have been released on Vanguard in 1966 under the title Kindred Spirit, but the master tapes were stolen and delivered to Mel Lyman, a musician in the backing band and soon-to-be leader of the Mel Lyman Family.
+Her second album was to have been released on Vanguard in 1966 under the title Kindred Spirit, but the master tapes were stolen either by Mel Lyman, a musician in the backing band and soon-to-be leader of the cult, the [Mel] "Lyman Family," or someone who delivered them to Lyman.
 The album was only released four years later on Warner Bros./Reprise Records under the aegis of the Lyman Family, titled American Avatar - Love Comes Rolling Down.
 The album cover showed a picture of Lyman, not Kindred.
 That was Kindred's last album on a major label.
 She became a long-time fixture on the San Francisco bar scene, appearing on occasional compilations and two self-released albums, Steppin' Up In Class (2003) and Blues and Beyond (2013).